 Energy efficiency and renewable energy production are key to achieving our goal of making Babcock Ranch the most sustainable town in Florida.
 By donating 440 acres of land and partnering with FPL to do renewable energy at a utility scale we’ve empowered homeowners to minimize their environmental footprint – with no additional cost.

-Energy Efficient Architecture
+Energy Efficient Building Standards

 Our eco-centric new town is raising the bar on responsible development with residential and community-wide standards.
 All homes at Babcock Ranch must receive a Bronze Standard of Certification or higher from the Florida Green Building Coalition.